San Luis Obispo Crane Accident Lawyer

 As San Luis Obispo continues to grow, cranes have become a somewhat permanent fixture in the skyline.
 Under optimal conditions, everyone who operates or is otherwise working around these cranes has the training and experience to do so.
 Unfortunately, this isn’t always the case.
-Even when the most well-trained crane operator is on site, accidents may still happen.
+Even when the most well-trained crane operator is on-site, accidents may still happen.
 When they do, they can be catastrophic.

 It’s not only construction workers who are at risk.
-Passersby and other people unaware of the danger are often the victim of crane accidents.
+Passersby and other people unaware of the danger are often the victims of crane accidents.
 For victims of crane accidents, Ernst Law Group is here to help.
 We have over 30 years of experience assisting victims of construction accidents, including those involving cranes.
 Call us today at (805) 541-0300 for a free, no-obligation consultation.

 What Causes Crane Accidents?

 More often than not, operators themselves are not the ones hurt or killed in crane accidents.
 When they are the victim, it is often due to overhead powerline electrocutions.
-In fact, this results more deaths than any other single cause.
+In fact, this results in more deaths than any other single cause.
 However, the other causes combined that do not include the crane operator far outweigh electrocution.

-Over a 14-year span , deaths were caused by:
+Over a 14-year span, deaths were caused by:

 • Overhead powerline electrocutions (157 deaths)